ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts: Theoretical Analysis of and VRP-SAM

 In this section, we explain why penalizing the Laplacian of the loss enhances the robustness of \modelname.
 Following the conclusion in \autoref{sec:equ-noise-lap}, injecting noise into the prompt embeddings during training is more than just a method for sampling from a variational distribution---it acts as an implicit regularizer that penalizes the Laplacian of the loss.
 Near local minima, small Laplacian indicates lower curvature, which is characterized by the Hessian matrix

 of the loss function \(L\) with respect to the prompt embedding \(z\), evaluated at the mean prompt \(\mu_z\).
-The overall curvature is then quantified by the trace of the Hessian,
+The overall curvature is then quantified by the trace of the Hessian, namely the Laplacian,

 where \(\lambda_i\) are the eigenvalues of \(\nabla^2 \mathcal{L}(\mu_z)\).
 Near a local minimum, where the segmentation loss is minimized, the loss function is typically convex or locally convex, ensuring that all eigenvalues satisfy \(\lambda_i \geq 0\).
-Consequently, the Laplacian,

-is nonnegative.
-When noise \(\epsilon\) with variance \(\sigma^2\) is added, a Taylor expansion of the loss function yields

-This extra term, \(\frac{1}{2}\sigma^2\, \Delta \mathcal{L}(\mu_z)\), penalizes high curvature regions, effectively encouraging the optimization process to favor flat minima.
+Consequently, the Laplacian $\Delta \mathcal{L}(\mu_z)$ is nonnegative.
+Under this constraint, minimizing the Laplacian strictly leads to lower overall curvature.
+Following the conclusion from \autoref{sec:equ-noise-lap}, when noise \(\epsilon\) with variance \(\sigma^2\) is added, the Laplacian is implicitly penalized, which effectively encourages the optimization process to favor flat minima over high curvature regions.
 For ProSAM, this is crucial because a flat loss landscape implies that the predicted mean prompt \(\mu_z\) is robust to small perturbations, thereby enhancing the stability and generalization of segmentation performance, particularly on novel objects.